dk-liang/FIDTM/README.md

 For ShanghaiTech, you can train by a GPU with 8G memory.
 For other datasets, please utilize a single GPU with 24G memory or multiple GPU for training.
 We have reorganized the code, which is usually better than the results of the original [manuscript](https://arxiv.org/abs/2102.07925).

 **Improvements**
-We have not studied the effect of some super-parameters.
-Thus, the results can be further improved by some tricks, such as adjust the learning rate, batch size, crop size, and data augmentation.
+We have not studied the effect of some hyper-parameter.
+Thus, the results can be further improved by using some tricks, such as adjust the learning rate, batch size, crop size, and data augmentation.

 # Reference
 If you find this project is useful for your research, please cite: